moshenh01/os--IPC/README.md

- #### Note: Its important to use the flags in the order we showed you here, else the quite mode and the performance mode will probably fail.
+ #### Note: Its important to use the flags in the order we showed you here, else the quiet mode and the performance mode will probably fail.